National Scholarship Programme and Birkbeck Cash Bursary

 - Frequently asked questions (FAQs)

-Please note: this funding will be awarded on a first come first served basis, is assessed on an annual basis and is not guaranteed for every year of your course.
+Funding is awarded on a first come first served basis, is assessed on an annual basis and is not guaranteed for every year of your course.

 The National Scholarship Programme, funded by the government and Birkbeck, is available to new undergraduate students with household incomes of less than £20,000 a year.
 Under this scheme, eligible students can get a reduction of up to £3,000 on their course fees.